JetBrains/kotlin-web-site/docs/topics/control-flow.md

 }
 ```

-You can capture *when* subject in a variable using following syntax:
+You can capture the subject in a variable by using the following syntax:

 ```kotlin
 fun Request.getBody() =